cchudzicki-ocw-testing/7.91j-spring-2014/content/pages/instructor-insights.md

 Assessment
 ----------

-The different versions of this course have [different grading schemes]({{< baseurl >}}/pages/syllabus/#grade).
+The different versions of this course have {{< resource_link fa95efc3-d3fe-cba9-9745-73504676f128 "different grading schemes" "#grade" >}}.
 For example, this was the grading scheme for graduate students in biology, biological engineering, and health sciences & technology:

 - 30% Problem sets
 - 48% Exams